matheus-germano/authApi/README.md

 # authApi
- A Rest API developed to studies purposes where you can created an user and authenticate it.
+ A Rest API developed for study purposes where you can created an user and authenticate it.